 You’ll usually find each type of policy with a number next to it.
 For instance, HO-1 is the first type, and so on.
 As the numbers get higher, so do the benefits.

+Homeowners is divided into eight distinct categories, each covering property in different ownership situations and dwelling classifications.
 Here are the types of home insurance policies you’ll find: